With a plethora of video editing tools out there, beginners can get confused about the right software for editing.

 Today we’ll see if Adobe Premiere Pro is good for beginners when it comes to editing video, audio, color correction, sound design, etc.

-I will share my first hand experience of Premiere Pro and few other editors that I learnt when getting started.
+I will share my first-hand experience with Premiere Pro and a few other editors that I learned when getting started.

-Hopefully it should set the expectations right and point you towards the right direction.
+Hopefully, it should set the expectations right and point you in the right direction.

 Without wasting time…

 Premiere Pro is a fantastic choice for beginners considering post-production seriously – for social media content creation like YouTube or considering a career as an editor or producing movies.
 Easier to get started, and with all the advanced tools for producing great-looking videos, it is costly!

 Premiere Pro comes with a monthly subscription fee of $20.99.